bennettoxford/os-schools-research-template/README.md

 ## Instructions to run this code

-_To be updated by the project owner._
+_To be updated by the project owner.
+These instructions describe how to run the sample script in the analysis/ directory._

 To run this code, install [uv](https://docs.astral.sh/uv/guides/tools/), and run: